Get

 2. Using Incorrect Tools

-Using the wrong grooming tools can make your dog feel uncomfortable or even hurt them, which will make them less amenable to grooming sessions in the future.
+Using the wrong grooming tools can make your dog feel uncomfortable or hurt them, which will make them less amenable to grooming sessions in the future.
 Improper tools might also be incapable of getting the job done, causing you to waste time.

 How Can You Avoid Making This Mistake?

-Always choose brushes and other tools that are appropriate for your dog’s fur length or the task that you are trying to accomplish.
-If you are struggling to find a good brand or model, talk it over with your vet, who can often provide advice specific to your pet.
+dog’s kind of fur and length or the task you are trying to accomplish.
+If you’re struggling to find a good brand or model, talk it over with your vet, who can often provide advice specific to your pet.

 3. Skipping Nail Trimming